Partner with us

 Why partner with the IFRC?

-Our nearly 15 million volunteers are the first to arrive when disaster strikes.
+Our more than 16 million volunteers are the first to arrive when disaster strikes.
 And they are the last to leave, remaining active within communities long after media crews and other organizations have left.
 Whether providing first aid and hot meals, or reuniting separated families, they do so selflessly and with the utmost compassion.

 We are much more than first responders.
 Our volunteers and staff are experts and leaders in providing long-term services and development programmes—from climate change adaptation to community health projects—that help communities not only survive, but thrive.